 While claims of stimulating /blocking these hormones may sound impressive, I have not seen any good proof leptin or ghrelin supplements promote weight loss in people.
-That's the real test if you ask me.
+That's the real test.

-When it comes to leptin, some research even shows overweight people may have leptin resistance.
+Some research shows overweight people may have leptin resistance.
 Leptin resistance occurs when people make leptin but doesn't work like it should be.
 This is similar to insulin resistance, diabetics deal with.
 Because of the unknowns, I'd avoid these supplements.

 In both cases, I can't locate any convincing proof.
 That's not to say some people don't swear by these products.
 But, if we just look at the clinical research, that evidence shows it HCG weight loss products don't work.